ShankyTiwari/mat-list-touch/README.md

-# ng-swipe-to-delete
+# ng-mat-list-swipe

-Material Swipe to delete list for Angular Projects.
+A list component with swipe/touch events to emit events meant for Angular 6+ Projects.
+This project will either replace the ng-swipe-to-delete or fork+PR into it.

-## Why ng-swipe-to-delete?
+## Why ng-mat-list-swipe?

 This module provides **Four** types of the listviews, so no need to write code for the listview again and again.
-With the help of this module, you can easily integrate list view having **Swipe to delete feature**.
+With the help of this module, you can easily integrate list view having **Swipe to action feature**.
 This module should work with all kind of screens width.

 ## Demo